-Pick out a variety of succulents that you want to add to the pumpkin.
+Pick out a variety of succulents that you want to design your pumpkin with.

-For a large pumpkin I will usually use 1-2 large succulents, 3-4 medium/small succulents, and 5 small succulents or trailing succulents for filler.
+For a large pumpkin I will usually use 1-2 large succulents, 3-4 medium/small succulents, and 5 small succulents for hanging off the edge and filler.

 For a small pumpkin, I use 1-2 large or medium succulents, and 2-3 small succulents.

-Then use gardening shears or scissors to cut off all of the succulent stems, leaving only about 1/4 of an inch to be able to hot glue into the moss.
+Then use gardening shears or scissors and cut off all of the succulent stems, leaving only about 1/4 of an inch to hot glue into the moss.

-Then continue gluing your largest succulents into the moss working your way from the center to the outside edges, using your larger succulents first and working your way down to the smaller or trailing succulents.
+Then continue gluing your largest succulents into the moss working your way from the center to the outside edges.

 Check to see if there are any spots where the hot glue shows.
 If there is, take small portions of stretched out moss and place it over the glue to hide it.